Person Results

 Person Name: W. A. C. Hymnal Number: 88 Author of "Walk in the Light" in New Joy Bells Wilbur Amos Christy USA 1845-1928.
 Born in Kinsman, OH, he attended the Normal Music School at Genesco, NY, and dedicated his life to music.
 He had an outstanding tenor voice and was encouraged to pursue an operetic career.
 Meeting J. G. Towner, they held conventions and concert tours in PA and NY.
 He also studied with other music masters, J. G. Webb, George F. Root, and Sir George McFarren.
 He became director and teacher of the National Normal Institute in Lebanon, OH, where George Root was principal.
 He was known for his work in glee, chorus, and class music, his convention work, and by his Sabbath school songs.
 His mission in faith caused him to pursue a career change.
 Following his friend, Philip P. Bliss, he became a singing evangelist.
 He was known as a gospel singer and composer of gospel hymns and songs.
 John Perry

-Hymnal Number: 118 Author of "Heavenward Ever" in New Joy Bells
+Hymnal Number: 70 Author of "We Are Drifting Away" in New Joy Bells

 Mary E. Kail